egonelbre/egonelbre.com/content/blog/2018-03-22 a-tale-of-bfs.md

 ![](https://cdn-images-1.medium.com/max/800/1*6hziwZZQGXs1vasKn72NqA.png)

-I guessed that the version without the if, would be faster, but… nope.
+I guessed that the version without the if, would be faster, but ... nope.
 I reasoned that the version with “if” is faster, because then the computer doesn’t have to later move the changed value back into main memory.

 ![](https://cdn-images-1.medium.com/max/800/1*_Pb-d1kL0apUjdls0kaFlg.png)